cryptoleek-eth/cairo1-devnet-setup/README.md

 ```bash
 docker run -p 127.0.0.1:5050:5050 --name starknet-devnet --mount type=bind,source=/actual/dumpdir,target=/dumpdir shardlabs/starknet-devnet:0.5.0a1-arm --seed 1234 --timeout 10000  --dump-on exit --dump-path /dumpdir/dump.pkl
 ```

+You can see I set timeout to 10000, which is important, otherwise for complex cairo1 file it will time out.

 ## Test whether the devnet runs successfully